nyaruka/goflow/docs/docs.md

 ## call_webhook

-Can be used to call an external service and insert the results in @run.webhook context variable.
+Can be used to call an external service.
 The body, header and url fields may be templates and will be evaluated at runtime.

 A `webhook_called` event will be created based on the results of the HTTP call.